Chadster766/McWRT/README.md

 5. Select Update firmware

 After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1.

-The default SSID's will be MCWRT-WPA2-2.4 and MCWRT-WPA2-5.0.
+The default SSID's will be MCWRT-WPA2-2.4 and MCWRT-WPA2-5.0 with the same password mcwrt123.

 The default username for OpwnWrt is 'root', and there is no default password set.

 The unit will ask you to set a default password after you login to the UI.

 -